MarioBatalha/near-ecosystem/README.md

 # 💡 Feature Ideas
-- Submit projects (permissionless and on chain)
+- Submit projects (permission less and on chain)
 - Ability for people to sign in and edit with NEAR Wallet (Wallet Selector)
 - Ability for set wallets to own card widgets
 - Project feedback board for each proejct (feature requests, bugs, enhancemenet)